VDK/new-q5/README.md

-# covid-obit
+# new Q5
-<span style="margin-top:0px; font:small">[Hosted on Toolforge](https://covid-obit.toolforge.org/)</span>
+<span style="margin-top:0px; font:small">[Hosted on Toolforge](https://new-q5.toolforge.org/)</span>

-To help document individuals who have passed due to COVID-19 in Wikidata, this tool generates a [QuickStatement](https://tools.wmflabs.org/quickstatements/#/batch) with the basic parameters.
+Quickly set up a Wikidata item for an individual with this form that generates a [QuickStatement](https://tools.wmflabs.org/quickstatements/#/batch) with the basic parameters.